 Here is a glimpse of our Montessori homeschooling days..

 Learning about the continents.
 Before we started using a map that is different to Montessori world map I made sure Blossom was 100% confident identifying continents by their location and colour.
 Once she could point any continent, we started working with this large World Map.

 Learning to recognise various cultural differences in traditional clothing from country to country.

-We found great value in materials that are not specifically Montessori but spark child’s curiosity and engage them in discovering new fascinating facts.
+We found significant value in materials that are not explicitly Montessori but spark child’s curiosity and engage them in discovering new fascinating facts.

-Building the Decanomial Square – teaches child to discriminate shape sizes and build a square.
-Another name for this Montessori work – the Square of Pythagoras – sensorial materials that represents the times tables.
-For some reason I fell in love with this material during my Montessori training and could not wait to present it to Blossom.
-You can watch video of a teacher working on the Decanomial Square here.
+Building the Decanomial Square – teaches the child to discriminate shape sizes and build a square.
+Another name for this Montessori work – the Square of Pythagoras – sensorial materials that represent the timetables.
+For some reason, I fell in love with this material during my Montessori training and could not wait to present it to Blossom.
+You can watch the video of a teacher working on the Decanomial Square here.